vizicist/palette/doc/installation.md

 These are the instructions for installing a binary release of the Palette system.
 If instead you want to rebuild it from the source code, see
 <a href=building.md>these instructions</a>.

+A complete Space Palette Pro installation requires the Omnisphere and Stylus RMX synthesizers from Spectrasonics.
+To make it easier to try things out, these instructions show how to install the Dexed and Vital synthesizers, and the default configuration assumes that.
+The demo version of Resolume can be used if you don't have a licensed version.

 The instructions below assume that you have:
   - Windows 10 or later
   - Resolume Avenue 7 or later (~$300)